-We also understand that every clinic has their own way of taking and filing patient notes, and we don’t want to change that. eNoteFile is built with flexibility in mind, so you can file the way you know best.
+We also understand that every organisation has their own way of taking and filing client notes, and we don’t want to change that. eNoteFile is built with flexibility in mind, so you can file the way you know best.

 eNoteFile is designed and developed by experienced physiotherapists with years of clinical knowledge.
 We actively engage with our customers so we know that eNoteFile meets the real needs of today’s physiotherapists.
 We ensure that our support team have in-depth knowledge of how things work in allied health, so you get the best service possible.

-The financial benefits of going electronic are pretty straightforward eg. reduced filing time, storage space and remote access etc… let alone the clinical and marketing benefits of using technology in your practice eg. a modern look, photos, images, email.
+The financial benefits of going electronic are pretty straightforward eg. reduced filing time, storage space and remote access, intergarted billing and diary etc… let alone the professional and marketing benefits of using technology in your organisation eg. a modern look, photos, images, email.

-And now there’s never been a better time to do it – awesome new tablets like the Microsoft Surface Pro, enable you to get the most out of eNoteFile’s purpose-built software.
+And now there’s never been a better time to do it – awesome new tablets like the Microsoft Surface Pro and the iPad Pro, enable you to get the most out of eNoteFile’s purpose-built cloud-based software.
 Still, we know it’s a big decision and pricing is important.
 That’s why ours is cost-effective and straightforward.
 See details on our Pricing page.

 eNoteFile will help to improve your practice’s efficiency and collaboration, as well as the integrity of your client notes.